 EDDIE CHANEY was born Edward Zajac on August 30, 1907 in New Jersey to Frank and Mary Zajac, both of whom were from the Polish province of Posen.
 By 1920 the family was living at 1165 Morton Street in the Whitman Park section of Camden, in those years the home of many Polish immigrants, In that year Frank Zajac was working as a chipper in one of Camden's many shipyards.
 The Zajacs were related to the Novak family, who lived at 442 Jackson Street in Camden's old Eighth Ward.

 Eddie Chaney was one of the many fine lightweight fighters to come out of South Camden in the 1920s, a group that included Lew Skymer and his brother Tommy, Jackie Hindle, Frankie Rapp, Mickey Blair, Roxie Allen, and others.
-He was boxing professionally as early as 1927, and stayed in the ring through 1934.
+He was boxing professionally as early as 1927, and stayed in the ring into the 1930s.
 His known boxing record, below, is woefully incomplete as of this writing.

 After leaving the ring Eddie Chaney worked as a mechanic.
 When the 1947 Camden City Directory was compiled, he lived with wife Florence and daughter Mary at 1287 Decatur Street, in the same neighborhood in which he had grown up.
 At that time his parents were still living at the Morton Street address.
 He retained an interest in boxing, and was an active member of Veteran's Boxing Association Ring No. 6, which was based in Camden.